ahmadubuntu/bestoon/README.md

 ## ToDo
-[] I need to bestoonconfig.sh with a sample input.
+-[ ] I need to bestoonconfig.sh with a sample input.

-[] writting TOASTs for the android app
+-[x] writting TOASTs for the android app
+-[ ] expand error message on the server side and handle token unvalidation in client -[ ] remove Tabs and use
+-[ ] create APK!

 ## IONIC info
 - ionic 3.19.0